i-doit/api-client-php/README.md

 | `cmdb.workstation_components` | `cmdb.workstation_components.read`    | `CMDBWorkstationComponents`   | `read()`, `readByEMail()`, `readByEMails()`   |

-Additionally, this API client is shipped with methods as workarounds for remote procedure calls you probably miss.
+Additionally, this API client library is shipped with methods as workarounds for remote procedure calls you probably miss.
 The RPC `cmdb.objects.create` does not exist but you may use `CMDBObjects::create()`.
 It simulates the missing RPC and gives you an easier and faster way to manipulate your CMDB.

 If it makes sense there are methods to perform batch requests for most RPCs.
 For example, `CMDBCategory::batchRead()` fetches multiple category entries at once.